Forest Ray Moulton: Biography

+Connection to "Hidden Figures"

+In September of 1960, Katherine Johnson used Moulton’s book, An Introduction to Celestial Mechanics, to assist her in calculating how John Glenn would return safely to Earth after his orbital flight.

+This was depicted in the 2016 movie, Hidden Figures.

 Selected publications

 He became an associate editor of the Transactions of the American Mathematical Society in 1907 and a research associate of the Carnegie Institution in 1908.
 He served for several terms as secretary of the American Association for the Advancement of Science (AAAS), and edited more than twenty AAAS symposia.
 Besides various contributions to mathematical and astronomical journals he was the author of: